html5rocks/www.html5rocks.com/content/mobile/high-dpi/en/index.md

 devicePixelRatio.
 You have a 180 DPI screen and want to follow the spec.
 The calculation takes three steps:

-Compute ideal angular pixel size Taking into account actual distance the device is held from, compute device pixel size Work backwards from that to calculate devicePixelRatio
+1. Taking into account actual distance the device is held from, compute ideal number of pixels in an inch.
+2. Take the ratio between virtual and physical pixel counts to calculate devicePixelRatio.

-As per the spec, we want our logical pixels to be as large as 1px on a 96 DPI screen held away at 28 inches, or 1/96in.
-Since it's a smartphone, we might find that people hold the phone closer to their screen than a laptop.
+As per the spec, we know that at 28 inches, we want there to be 96 virtual pixels per inch.
+However, since it's a smartphone, we might find that people hold our phone closer to their screen than a laptop.
 Let's estimate that distance to be 18 inches.
-Then, the target size of a physical pixel on our device, 18in away is `(18/28) * (1/96) = n`.
-Thus the virtual density for the device is `1/n`, or `(28/18) * 96 ~= 150px/in = 150dpi = d`.
+Thus the virtual density for the device is `(28/18) * 96`, which is approximately 150 pixels per inch (ppi).

 <figure>
 <img src="/static/demos/high-dpi/calculate-dpr.png"/>
 <figcaption>A diagram to help calculate devicePixelRatio.</figcaption>
 </figure>

-So, we have a pixel size of d, but our device has its own constraints: a physical DPI of 180px/in.
-However, physical pixels on our denser screen are 1/180in.
-To convert between the two, we take the ratio:
+So, we have a pixel size of 150ppi, but our device has its own constraints: a physical DPI of 180ppi.
+In other words, every inch contains 180 physical pixels and 150 virtual ones.
+To convert between the two, we take the ratio, reversing the equation above.

     devicePixelRatio = physicalPixels / virtualPixels
-      = (1/physicalDPI) / (1/virtualDPI)
-      = virtualDPI / physicalDPI
       ~= 180 / 150 = 1.2

-Historically, device vendors have tended to round devicePixelRatios.
+Historically, device vendors have tended to round `devicePixelRatio`s.
-Apple's iPhone and iPad report devicePixelRatio of 1, and their retina equivalents report 2.
+Apple's iPhone and iPad report `devicePixelRatio` of 1, and their retina equivalents report 2.
 Relatively round ratios can be better because they may lead to fewer [sub-pixel artifacts][sub-pixel].
-However, the reality of the device landscape is much more varied, and Android phones often have devicePixelRatios of 1.5.
-The Nexus 7 tablet has a devicePixelRatio of ~1.33, which was arrived at by a calculation similar to the one above.
+However, the reality of the device landscape is much more varied, and Android phones often have `devicePixelRatio`s of 1.5.
+The Nexus 7 tablet has a `devicePixelRatio` of ~1.33, which was arrived at by a calculation similar to the one above.
-Expect to see more devices with variable devicePixelRatios in the future.
+Expect to see more devices with variable `devicePixelRatio`s in the future.
-Because of this, you should never assume that your clients will have integer devicePixelRatios.
+Because of this, you should never assume that your clients will have integer `devicePixelRatio`s.

 [sub-pixel]: http://ejohn.org/blog/sub-pixel-problems-in-css/